aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstractcalculationmonitor/_index.md

 public abstract class AbstractCalculationMonitor
 ```

-Monitor for user to track the progress of formula calculation.
+Monitor for the user to track the progress of the formula calculation.

 **Example**